jupyterhub/jupyterhub/docs/source/reference/gallery-jhub-deployments.md

 [ETH Zurich](https://ethz.ch/en.html), also known as *Federal Institute of Technology Zurich*, is a public research university in Zürich, Switzerland, with focus on science, technology, engineering, and mathematics, although its 16 departments span a variety of disciplines and subjects.

-The administrative unit for [Educational Development and Technology](https://ethz.ch/en/the-eth-zurich/organisation/departments/educational-development-and-technology.html) provides a JupyterHub exclusively for teaching and learning which is integrated in the learning management system [Moodle](https://ethz.ch/staffnet/en/teaching/academic-support/it-services-teaching/teaching-applications/moodle-service.html).
-Every course gets its individually configured JupyterHub environment.
+The administrative unit for [Educational Development and Technology](https://ethz.ch/en/the-eth-zurich/organisation/departments/educational-development-and-technology.html) provides JupyterHubs exclusively for teaching and learning, integrated in the learning management system [Moodle](https://ethz.ch/staffnet/en/teaching/academic-support/it-services-teaching/teaching-applications/moodle-service.html).
+Each course gets its individually configured JupyterHub environment deployed on a on premise Kubernetes cluster.

 - [ETH Computational Competencies: LET JupyterHub](https://ethz.ch/staffnet/en/teaching/academic-support/it-services-teaching/teaching-applications/jupyterhub.html)